htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

    % Generate the vectors that store information about the participation ratio PRveca = [];
    PRvecb = [];
-   % Generate the vectors that store information about the probability the the
+   % Generate the vectors that store information about the probability of the
    % particles occupying each j-index jprobsa = zeros(1,Lj,N);
    jprobsb = zeros(1,Lj,N);